chansya/Memory_Game/README.md

 # Hong Kong Memory

 A single-page memory card game made with React.
-Try matching the cards adn learn more about Hong Kong!
+Try matching the cards and learn more about Hong Kong!

 ## Preview